KospY/BasSDK/README.txt

 1. Open a terminal with this project as the root on branch gh-pages
 2. Run: bundle install
-3. Run: bundle exec jekyll serve
+3. Run: bundle exec jekyll serve --incremental

 The site should now be available on https://localhost:4000